Author: Stefan Palm Date Posted: 20 November 2023

 Is your lawn lifeless and patchy?
 Have you found that it doesn't respond no matter how much water, fertilisers and beetle bombs you throw at it?
 You might find that turf mites have moved in and are literally sucking the life out of your lawn.

-Each year turf mites become more and more prevelant in domestic lawns and this year is no different.
-Already we have seen dozens of cases as lawns come out of their winter dormancy.
-Experts say that this is due to the drought conditions we have experienced over the past few years.
-Turf Mites are microscopic organisms that come from the arachnid class (the same class as spiders and scorpions).
+Each year, turf mites become more and more prevalent in domestic lawns, and this year is no different.
+Already, we have seen dozens of cases as lawns come out of their winter dormancy.
+Turf mites are microscopic organisms that come from the arachnid class (the same class as spiders and scorpions).
 They breed quickly, have a short life span and occur in their millions.
-Mite damage is most common in couch and kikuyu lawns and can effect your lawn in a number of ways.
+Mite damage is most common in couch and kikuyu lawns and can affect your lawn in a number of ways.

 The first noticeable damage often occurs in Spring when the lawn fails to thrive as it normally would when the temperatures increase in spite of plenty of water and fertiliser.
 Mites sit at the base of the blades of grass where they attach to the runner and suck the life from it.
-As a result, they prevent the growth of healthy blades which means your grass won't grow, won't recover from damage and won't look very good.
-The turf noticeably loses its colour in patches and takes on what’s called a “witches broom” effect (see the photo below where you can see the yellow stunted shoots of lawn that resemble witches brooms).
+As a result, they prevent the growth of healthy blades, which means your grass won't grow, won't recover from damage and won't look very good.
+The turf noticeably loses its colour in patches and takes on what’s called a “witches broom” effect (see the photo below where you can see the yellow stunted shoots of lawn that resemble witches' brooms).
+Put simply, your lawn fails to thrive no matter what you do.
 For those who are technically minded, “mites cause a shortening of the internodes and the apparent stimulation of abnormally excessive plant growth.
 The mites remain hidden under the leaf sheaths and vary in number from a few to a hundred or more under a single sheath.
-With heavy infestations the grass will turn brown and die.”
-Eventually the grass thins out leaving the lawn susceptible to weed and diseases attack.
+With heavy infestations, the grass will turn brown and die.”
+Eventually, the grass thins out, leaving the lawn susceptible to weed and disease attacks.

-- Making sure your grass is adequately fertilised (ideally 3 times per year)
+- Make sure your grass is adequately fertilised (ideally three times per year)

-- Making sure your grass is adequately watered
+- Make sure your grass is adequately watered

-- Making sure you don’t leave clippings on your lawn where mites are a problem
+- Make sure you don’t leave clippings on your lawn where mites are a problem

-If you think you have a turf mite problem or any other problem resulting in your lawn dying, contact me (Stefan) on 8298 0555 / firstname.lastname@example.org or cut out a core sample from your lawn bring it down to our store at Hove.
+If you think you have a turf mite problem or any other problem resulting in your lawn dying, contact us at 8298 0555 or email us at firstname.lastname@example.org.
+Alternatively, cut out a core sample from your lawn and bring it down to our store at Hove.
 We're always happy to help you sort things out.